 This is a question that many are asking themselves.
-The recuperation of unemployment by the tertiary sector is not a sufficient explanation.
-Nor is the growth in productivity, control of inflation levels or the development of work flexibility and precarious work (black labour).
-Taken individually, these answers are probably all valid, but no single one of were not enough and that massive restructuring was necessary, far from the old and onerous contributions of fixed capital.
+The recuperation of unemployment by the tertiary sector is not a sufficient provide work.
+Big industry has undergone restructuring, resulting in a drastic reduction of the work force.
+The turning point came around the beginning of the Eighties.
+It was realised then that short-term adjustments were not enough and that massive restructuring was necessary, far from the old and onerous contributions of fixed capital.
 Class conflict was at a low ebb at the time.
 The State, in response to solicitations by capital, had used all the means at its disposal, from the now collaborationist trade unions (at best limited to retrograde struggles), to the parading of the phenomenon of 'terrorism'.